harsh-it07/myfirstrepo/README.md

-# myfirstrepo
+#MyFirstRepo
-this is my first Git repository
+this is my first Git repository. author to this git is harshit sharma